 Enzyme Inhibitors and Classification of Enzyme Inhibition

 Enzyme inhibitors (I) are molecular agents that interfere with catalysis, slowing or halting enzymatic reactions.
-They prevent substrates from fitting into the active site of the enzyme.
+They stop the fitting of substrates into the enzyme’s active site.

 This can be represented as,